08 Oct 2019

 “This very diverse group comprises approximately 10 to 15% of the global population, and within all other sub-populations, a figure that will likely increase with climate change impact.

-“Discriminatory attitudes and policies tend to simplify this multiple intersectional population to ‘people with special needs’.
+“Discriminatory attitudes and policies tend to simplify this multiple intersectional populations to ‘people with special needs’.
 This simplification ignores the diverse, complex needs and circumstances of individuals with disabilities, for those with visual, hearing, and mobility impairments, and so on, as well as their various socio-economic cross-constituencies such as gender, ethnicity, age, etc. In this context, focus on climate change and disability is disturbingly rare.”

 Odgers Berndtson’s Jane Griffith concurs: “While the voices of multiple constituencies are starting to be heard, there is always room for improvement.
 Diverse communities, whether that be the LGBTQ+ community, people with disabilities or women, have been historically and systemically underrepresented.
 We need to actively work to include all these voices, Starting right now.”